kimbring2/SonicTheHedgehog2-Tensorflow2/README.md

 You can use that code for training your own Agent.

 ## Running the Supervised Training
+It will save a weight of model to the model folder of the workspace path.

 $ python run_supervised_learning.py --workspace_path [root directory of this project]

+You can the training progress by watching the Tensorboard log of the tensorboard folder of the workspace path.

+## Running the Evaluation
+After finishing the Supervised Learning, try to test a performance of a trained model.

+python run_evaluation.py --workspace_path [root directory of this project] --model_name [Trained Model of the Supervised Learning]